nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

    >>> TG = tx.read_graph("temporal_graph.graphml.zip")

 Supported formats will be automatically detected based on the file extension.
-For details on the methods, please refer to their respective documentation:
+For details on both, please refer to their respective documentations:
 :func:`~networkx_temporal.read_graph` and :func:`~networkx_temporal.write_graph`.

 .. seealso::